antaldaniel/sr_website/content/reproducible/big_data.md

 type = "docs"  # Do not modify.

 # Add menu entry to sidebar.
-linktitle = "Big Data"
+linktitle = "Experimental & Big Data"
 [menu.reproducible]
+  parent = "Sources"
-  parent = "Experimental Data Sources" weight = 52
+  weight = 73
 +++

 CEEMID was made out of necessity in EU member states when official statistics are missing key elements of the music or other creative industries.
 We had been experimenting with big data sources since 2017, especially to find ways to break down statistics to regional or city level, and to find leading indictors or estimators where government statistics are not available, or available only with a very long time delay.